 Why create a feature wall in your home?

 Feature walls give interior or exterior spaces a decorative focal point.
-They can also be a great way to give a space a new look and feel, reinvigorating the style of the home without going to the time, effort and expense of redecorating the entire room.
+They can also be a great way to give a space a new look and feel.
+A statement wall can reinvigorate the style of the home without the expense of redecorating the entire room.

-Feature walls can be used in any room of the house.
+They can also be used in any room of the house.
 A living room, dining room over even a children’s rooms offer huge potentials for feature walls as there is ample scope for experimentation with colours and patterns.

 Why feature walls sometimes fail

-Remember the painted texture walls in bright colours that were in vogue during the 90’s?
-It was these feature walls that gave the decorating technique a bad wrap!
+Remember the painted texture walls in bright colours that were in vogue during the ’90s?
+It was these statement walls that gave the decorating technique a bad wrap!

-A key point to remember is that not every room or home needs or should have a feature wall.
+A key point to remember is that not every room or home needs or should have one of these walls.
 A designer or stylist can help to identify the potential for a feature wall and help you create a wall that will enhance your space, not become an epic fail.

 For more inspiration, check out our gallery of design projects with feature wall applications.